PatMartin/dexjs-site/content/_index.md

 # dex.js

-dex.js is a visualization framework built for the modern web.  dex.js provides a common reusable framework for achieving effective interactive data visualizations using a simple and consistent interface.
+dex.js is a data visualization framework built for the modern web. dex.js provides a common reusable framework for achieving effective interactive data visualizations using a simple and consistent interface.

 dex.js unifies a number of charts from other frameworks and offers a few unique variants of it's own and allows them to safely interoperate within